LarvixON-ZPI/larvixon-documentation/src/content/docs/project/team.md

 ### Łuszczek Patryk

-role in project: frontend developr
+Role in project: frontend developer

 Areas of responsibility: